-Plus, while other symptoms of menopause like hot flushes, insomnia, and reduced libido are widely known about, research from a campaign led by Vision Express found that 86% of women are unaware of the connection between eye health and menopause.
+While common symptoms of menopause, like hot flushes and insomnia, are widely understood, a campaign led by Vision Express revealed that over 80% of women are unaware of the connection between eye health and menopause.

-With this in mind, we’ll unravel the link between eye health and menopause, and cover what to look out for.
+With this in mind, we’ll explore the link between eye health and menopause.

 What’s the link between eye health and menopause?

-While some women may not notice many – or any – changes, for others menopausal eye symptoms can have a significant impact on quality of life.
-According to research, 61% of menopausal women suffer from symptoms like dry, itchy eyes.
+While some women may not notice many – or any – changes, for others, menopausal eye symptoms can significantly impact quality of life.
+For example, studies suggest that around 60% of menopausal women experience symptoms like dry, itchy eyes.

 Free NHS eye tests plus 10% off glasses for over 60s